Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Data analysis

 \section{Data analysis}

 The reconstructed \KS\xspace are paired with charged kaons forming a \KS K$^{\pm}$ pair.
 This \KS K$^{\pm}$ pairs are combined with oppositely charged pions to reconstruct the \fone\xspace resonance.
 To enhance the significance of the \fone\xspace signal, the invariant mass of the \KS K$^{\pm}$ pair is required to be below 1040 MeV/$c^{2}$.
 The invariant-mass distribution of \KS K$^{\pm} \pi^{\mp}$ triplets accommodates all resonances that decay into \KS K$^{\pm} \pi^{\mp}$ as well as substantial combinatorial background, as can be seen in the invariant mass distribution of unlike-sign combinations in the f$_{1}$-candidate \pt interval 3 $<$ \pt $<$ 4 GeV/$c$, shown by the black markers in the left panel of Fig.~\ref{fig:invmass}.
 The combinatorial background is estimated using like-sign \KS K$^{\pm} \pi^{\pm}$ triplets~\cite{STAR:2004bgh, ALICE:2019etb} (red markers in left panel of Fig.~\ref{fig:invmass}).
 The right panel of Fig.~\ref{fig:invmass} presents the invariant mass distribution of the like-sign-subtracted \KS K$^{\pm} \pi^{\mp}$ triplets for 3 $<$ \pt $<$ 4 GeV/$c$ in pp collisions at \s = 13 TeV.
 After the subtraction, three resonances, i.e, \fone, f$_{1}$(1420), and $\eta$(1475) can be identified in the considered invariant mass range along with a residual background of correlated pairs.
-It is worth noting that the f$_{1}$(1420) resonance is situated just above the threshold (1385 MeV/$c^{2}$) of K$^{*}\overline{\rm K}$ coupled channels, leading to the observation of cusp-like structures in the invariant-mass distribution of \KS K$^{\pm} \pi^{\mp}$ triplets.
 Theoretical models based on K$^{*}\overline{\rm K}$ dynamics~\cite{Aceti:2015pma, Debastiani:2016xgg} offer intriguing insights into the nature of f$_{1}$(1420), which could be explored in future studies.

 The correlated background mainly arises from jets and decays of resonances with misidentification and multiple decay chains~\cite{STAR:2004bgh}.
 The like-sign-subtracted invariant-mass distribution is fitted assuming a sum of three non-relativistic Breit--Wigner distributions~\cite{Gavillet:2001ym, STAR:2004bgh} for the \fone, f$_{1}$(1420), and $\eta$(1475) mesons and an additional residual background~\cite{Gavillet:2001ym}.
 The fit function is given by